Dynatrace/fastlane-plugin-dynatrace/README.md

 [![fastlane Plugin Badge](https://rawcdn.githack.com/fastlane/fastlane/master/fastlane/assets/plugin-badge.svg)](https://rubygems.org/gems/fastlane-plugin-dynatrace)

+> :information_source: We changed the default branch's name to `main`.
+The necessary steps to update your local clone are described by Scott Hanselman on his [Blog](https://www.hanselman.com/blog/EasilyRenameYourGitDefaultBranchFromMasterToMain.aspx)
+We encourage you to rename your default branch in your forks too.

 ## Getting Started

 This project is a [_fastlane_](https://github.com/fastlane/fastlane) plugin.
 To get started with `fastlane-plugin-dynatrace`, add it to your project by running: